PIL combines two important concepts of model-based design:

 Combining uniform base modules with architecture-specific probes helps to protect the long-term investment in the toolchain and simplifies the portability between different target environments.

 During PIL testing TRACE32 is used as an abstraction layer by the modeling environment providing unified access to the target and rendering any target-specific adaptions on both host- and target-side effectively obsolete.
-Any target featuring basic debug supported becomes an eligible platform for model-based testing.
+Any target featuring basic debug support becomes an eligible platform for model-based testing.
 In addition, the full set of TRACE32′s advanced debug and trace features becomes available.

 TRACE32 can be used as debug front-end for virtual prototypes, core simulators and target servers offering support for common virtualization interfaces and a familiar user experience via its uniform GUI.